willvieira/ms_STM-managed/manuscript/manuscript.md

 Positive values of $-R_0$ indicate a smooth transition to the new equilibrium whereas negative values indicate reactivity, that is, an initial amplification in the opposite direction to the final equilibrium.
 The third metric is the exposure of the ecosystem states ($\Delta_{state}$), defined by the euclidean distance between initial and final state prevalence among the four states [@Dawson2011].
+It reports the amount of change the system will experience.
 The fourth metric is the return time ($\Delta_{time}$) or ecosystem sensitivity, which is estimated by the number of steps of the transitory phase, where each time step of the model is equal to 5 years.
+A combination of the previous metrics, it describes how long it takes to reach the new equilibrium.
 The last metric is the cumulative amount of changes in the transitory phase, or ecosystem vulnerability [@Boulangeat2018].
 It is defined as the sum of all changes in the states after warming temperature and is obtained by the integral of the states change over time ($\int S(t)dt$).
+It describes how much the system is "out of equilibrium", combining exposure and return time.
 These five metrics together can summarize the multidimensionality of the response of a system to external disturbances.

 We used five distinct simulation scenarios: natural dynamics without forest management, 0.25% of plantation, 0.25% of enrichment planting, 1% of harvest, and 0.25% of thinning, at an annual rate.
 The above values were chosen to maintain a certain degree of reality.
 In the Canadian province of Quebec, about 1% of the forest territory is harvested annually.
 Of this 1% harvested, only 20 to 25% is followed by planting.
-To our knowledge, enrichment planting and thinning of a specific species are more complex to operate and rarely used in Quebec and should not overpass the other practices, hence we chose to analyse the same amount as the plantation.
+To our knowledge, enrichment planting and thinning of a specific species are more complex to operate and rarely used in Quebec and should not overpass the other practices, hence we chose to analyze the same amount as the plantation.
 To further quantify the effect of increasing the intensity of forest management from 0 to 100% for each practice, we chose two locations from the gradient of temperature in which forest management had the most effect on the metrics of transient dynamics: -1 and 0 $^{\circ}$C of annual mean temperature which represents the leading and trailing edge of the ecotone.
-To address the multidimensionality of the simulations, we developed an online application to quantify the five metrics of the transient dynamics for any location of the temperature gradient, using any intensity of forest management, with three scenarios of warming temperature: <https://willvieira.shinyapps.io/shiny_stm-managed/>.

 ### Analysis of the range shift under warming temperature

 We used a spatially explicit version of the model with an artificial landscape (lattice) to account for explicit dispersal limitations and stochastic dynamics, to test the capacity of forest management to accelerate the range shift of the boreal-temperate ecotone towards colder temperatures.
-The landscape is composed as a regular grid of 300 $m^2$ where each cell at each time step is occupied by one of the four forest states (R, B, T or M).
+The landscape is composed as a regular grid of 288660 cells where each cell (300 x 300 meters) at each time step is occupied by one of the four forest states (R, B, T or M).
 The gradient of the landscape grid was defined using the same MAT range as in the spatially implicit model (-2.61 to 5.07 $^{\circ}$C) to represent the whole ecotone from boreal to temperate dominant forest types, with a constant TAP of 998.7 mm.
-Sensitivity analysis showed that the range shift from warming temperatures increased with larger grid cells (from 0.1 to 5 km$^2$), but the effect was stronger in cells larger than 1 km$^2$ (Figure S1).
+Sensitivity analysis showed that the range shift from warming temperatures increased with larger grid cells (from 1 hectare to 2500 hectares), but the effect was stronger in cells larger than 100 hectares (Figure S1).
 While the cell size affects the absolute value of range shift, it does not affect the relative effect of the different forest management strategies.
 Moreover, although the smaller the cell the better we model dispersion, smaller cells are computationally expensive.
-Therefore, the size of 300 m$^2$ was the best compromise between these two factors.
+Therefore, the size of 300 x 300 m (9 ha) was the best compromise between these two factors.
 The prevalence of each state at time $t + 1$ was calculated considering the stand composition of the eight neighboring cells and the temperature and precipitation condition of the cell at time $t$.
 The state of the current cell at time $t + 1$ was then randomly drawn from the transition probabilities.
 The effect of climate warming on the landscape dynamics was simulated by increasing temperature of 0.09 $^{\circ}$C for each cell at each time step for the first 20 steps (100 years; RCP4.5).
 We further performed simulations using the RCP8.5 scenario, and the results are shown in Figure S6.
 The spatially explicit version of the model was bind into an R package stored on GitHub [@STManaged2020].
-We used the released version v2.0 to run the simulations for this article.
+We used the released version v2.0 of the package to run the simulations for this article.

 We ran three simulations to compare the relative importance of warming temperature, forest management, and their interaction with the equilibrium distribution in future climate conditions.
 The intensity of the four management practices was the same as used in the first approach, and they were equally applied across the landscape.
 The model simulated 150 years of forest dynamics under three different scenarios: (i) only climate change, (ii) only one forest management practice, and (iii) climate change and one forest management practice at a time.
+These "virtual experimental treatments" allow to independently characterize their independent effects and also their interaction.
-These three simulations were then compared with current ($T_0$) and future ($T_1$) forest distribution at equilibrium with climate as reference points.
+These three simulation scenarios were then compared with current ($T_0$) and future ($T_1$) forest distribution at equilibrium with climate as reference points.
-For each simulation and reference points, we quantified the boreal and the temperate+mixed occupancy over the gradient of annual mean temperature (-2.61 to 5.07 $^{\circ}$C).
+For each simulation and reference points, we quantified the boreal and the temperate+mixed occupancy over the gradient of initial annual mean temperature (-2.61 to 5.07 $^{\circ}$C).
 This allowed us to visualize the response of state occupancy to each simulation.
 In addition, we computed the average range shift of state occupancy in annual mean temperature for each simulation, taking the initial distribution at equilibrium with climate ($T_0$) as the starting point.
+Range shift represents the shift of state occupancy relative to the initial annual mean temperature.
 This approach allowed us to quantify the displacement of the boreal-temperate ecotone in the grid without the need of arbritary thresholds to define the range limits of a forest type.
-Range shift was calculated as the difference in annual mean temperature between the initial and final step of a simulation run for all values of state occupancy ranging from 0 and 1.
+Range shift was calculated as the difference in initial annual mean temperature between the first and final step of a simulation run for all values of state occupancy ranging from 0 and 1.
 We removed extreme values of state occupancy ($state_{occ} < 0.07$; $state_{occ} > 0.93$) to avoid miscalculation of range shift as our approach was imprecise in these extreme locations.
 This filter had little effect on the median and quantiles of range shift (Figure S2).
 Negative values of range shift indicate a displacement of the distribution of a forest type towards colder temperatures, whereas positive values indicate a displacement towards warmer temperatures.